Phycocyanin: Anti-cancer

 C-phycocyanin (C-PC) has anti-cancer effects.
 Cancer happens when cells continue to grow uncontrollably.
 C-PC has been found to prevent cell growth.
 C-PC stops the formation of tumour before the S phase.
 DNA synthesis is not performed due to the tumour cell entering G0, resulting in no tumour proliferation.
 Furthermore, C-PC induces apoptosis.
 When cells are treated with C-PC, ROS (Radical Oxygen Species) are made.
 These molecules decrease BCl-2 (regulator of apoptosis) production.
 Here, BCl-2 inhibits proteins called caspases.
 Caspases are part of the apoptosis pathway.
 When BCl-2 decreases, the expression of caspases increases.
 As a result, apoptosis occurs.
 C-PC alone is not enough to treat cancer, it needs to work other drugs to overcome the persistence nature of tumour cells.

 Food

 C-phycocyanin (C-PC) can be used as a natural blue food colouring.
 This food colourant can only be used for low temperature prepared goods because of its inability to maintaining its blue colouring in high heats unless there is an addition of preservatives or sugars.
-The type of sugar is irrelevant, C-PC is stable when there is high sugar content.
+The type of sugar does not make a significant difference, C-PC is stable when there is high sugar content.
 Knowing so, C-PC can be used for numerous types of foods, one of which being syrups.
 C-PC can be used for syrups ranging from green to blue colours.
 It can have different green tints by adding yellow food colourings.